The name of the script.

 function does not return any value.
 Instead, it sets the provided value for the specified key in the userscript's storage.

-Here is an example of how the GM_setValue
+Here is an example of how GM_setValue

 GM_setValue("someKey", "someData");